oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    - Option 2 (advanced users only), create your own WebLogic base image:

      {{%expand "Click here for details." %}}
    This alternative is recommended only for advanced users that are already familiar with the WebLogic Image Tool.
-You can create your own base image and then substitute this image's name after the WebLogic Image Tool `--fromImage` parameter throughout this sample.
+You can create your own base image and then substitute this image name in the WebLogic Image Tool `--fromImage` parameter throughout this sample.
 See [Preparing a Base Image]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}).
      {{% /expand%}}

 1. _Download the latest WebLogic Deploying Tooling and WebLogic Image Tool installer ZIP files to your `/tmp/mii-sample/model-images` directory._

    {{%expand "Click here for details." %}}

-   WDT and WIT are both required to create your own Model in Image Docker images; download the latest version of each tool's installer ZIP file to the `/tmp/mii-sample/model-images` directory.
+   Both WDT and WIT are required to create your own Model in Image Docker images.
+Download the latest version of each tool's installer ZIP file to the `/tmp/mii-sample/model-images` directory.
 Make sure that the files are named `weblogic-deploy-tooling.zip` and `weblogic-image-tool.zip`.

-   For example, visit the [GitHub WebLogic Deploy Tooling Releses](https://github.com/oracle/weblogic-deploy-tooling/releases) and [GitHub WebLogic Image Tool Releases](https://github.com/oracle/weblogic-image-tool/releases) web pages to determine the latest release version for each, and then, assuming the version numbers are `1.8.0` and `1.8.4` respectively, call:
+   For example, visit the GitHub [WebLogic Deploy Tooling Releses](https://github.com/oracle/weblogic-deploy-tooling/releases) and [WebLogic Image Tool Releases](https://github.com/oracle/weblogic-image-tool/releases) web pages to determine the latest release version for each, and then, assuming the version numbers are `1.8.0` and `1.8.4` respectively, call:

    ```
    curl -m 30 -fL https://github.com/oracle/weblogic-deploy-tooling/releases/download/weblogic-deploy-tooling-1.8.0/weblogic-deploy.zip \